We support networks of organisations to work together to achieve outcomes that would not be possible by individual organisations acting alone.

 The climate crisis is a complex and multi-dimensional challenge, which is why we take a system-wide view of the issues we work on and encourage and support collaboration between unlikely networks of stakeholders and change makers – including government regulators, large NGOs, small community groups, local communities impacted by fossil fuel expansion or decline, academics, faith groups, investors, analysts, First Nations communities, health professionals, farmers, scientists, politicians, lawyers, economists, students – each of which is focussed on their own part of the puzzle.

-We have two overarching program areas:
+We have three overarching program areas:

 - Shifting Australia beyond coal and gas;

-- Shifting the global financial system from fossil fuels to clean energy.
+- Shifting the global financial system from fossil fuels to clean energy;

 All of our work is in service of our charitable objectives which are to: